FilipAngelov/MSE-Time-Series-Forecasting-Stock-Market/README.md

 ## Dataset
-The data set contains timeseries data that is nonconsecutive, of unqual time length, and has different number of instance for 22 stocks trading on the Macedonian Stock Exchange.
+The data set contains timeseries data that is nonconsecutive, of unqual time length, and has different number of instance for the 22 stocks.

+## In-details